Drain-waste-vent system: External venting

-Most residential building drainage systems in North America are vented directly through the building roofs.
-The DWV pipe is typically ABS or PVC DWV-rated plastic pipe equipped with a flashing at the roof penetration to prevent rainwater from entering the buildings.
-Older homes may use copper, iron, lead or clay pipes, in rough order of increasing antiquity.
+DWV systems are vented directly through the building roof.
+Increasingly DWV pipe is ABS or PVC DWV-rated plastic pipe equipped with a flashing at the roof penetration to prevent rainwater from entering the buildings.
+Older structures may use asbestos, copper, iron, lead or clay pipes, in rough order of era of use.

 Under many older building codes, a vent stack (a pipe leading to the main roof vent) is required to be within approx. a 5 ft radius of the draining fixture it serves (sink, toilet, shower stall, etc.).
-To allow only one vent stack, and thus one roof penetration as permitted by local building code, sub-vents may be tied together inside the building and exit via a common vent stack, frequently the "main" vent.
-One additional requirement for a vent stack connection occurs when there are very long horizontal drain runs with very little slope to the run.
-Adding a vent connection within the run will aid flow, and when used with a cleanout allows for better serviceability of the long run.
+To allow a single roof penetration as permitted by local building code, sub-vents may be tied together inside the building and exit via a common vent stack, frequently the "main" vent.
+Adding a vent connection within a long horizontal run with little slope will aid flow, and when used with a cleanout allows for better serviceability.

-A blocked vent is a relatively common problem caused by anything from leaves, to dead animals, to ice dams in very cold weather, or a horizontal section of the venting system, sloped the wrong way and filled with water from rain or condensation.
-Symptoms range from bubbles in the toilet bowl when it is flushed, to slow drainage, and all the way to siphoned (empty) traps which allow sewer gases to enter the building.

-When a fixture trap is venting properly, a "sucking" sound can often be heard as the fixture vigorously empties out during normal operation.
-This phenomenon is harmless, and is different from "trap suckout" induced by pressure variations caused by wastewater movement elsewhere in the system, which is not supposed to allow interactions from one fixture to another.
-Toilets are a special case, since they are usually designed to self-siphon to ensure complete evacuation of their contents; they are then automatically refilled by a special valve mechanism.
+Unlike traps for other fixtures, toilet traps are usually designed to self-siphon to ensure complete evacuation of their contents; toilet bowls are then automatically refilled by a special valve mechanism.

 Internal venting

-Mechanical vents (also called cheater vents) come in two types: Air admittance valves and check vents, the latter being a vent with a check valve.
+In exceptional cases it is either not possible or inconvenient to vent a fixture or fixtures externally.
+In such cases a resort to "internal venting" may be viable, where compliant with local plumbing codes.
+Such alternatives include mechanical vents (also called cheater vents) such as air admittance valves and check vents, and "plumb-arounds" such as an inline vent employed in kitchen islands and similar applications: